-Former students have compared predator-related behavior of vervets and patas monkeys (Karin Enstam Jaffe); the ecological basis of social relationships among female gray-cheeked mangabeys in Kibale Forest National Park, Uganda (Rebecca Chancellor); the effects of enclosure substrate on activities of captive rhesus macaques in Davis (Brianne Beisner); the responses of elephants to translocation in Tsavo National Park, Kenya (Noa Pinter-Wollman); the ecology of color vision in titi monkeys in Manu National Park, Peru (John Bunce); developmental behavior in bottlenose dolphins off the coast of Florida (Katie McHugh); primate/snake interactions at various captive locations (Stephanie Etting); modes of bacterial transmission in giraffe and other ungulates in Laikipia, Kenya (Kim VanderWaal); a comparison of the dynamics of monogamous pair bonds in titi and saki monkeys in Ecuador (Amy Porter), and; the behavioral ecology of leopards in Laikipia, Kenya (Eric Van Cleave).
-My current student, Julie Linden, is investigating chronic stress in captive group-housed rhesus macaques.
+Former students have compared predator-related behavior of vervets and patas monkeys (Karin Enstam Jaffe); the ecological basis of social relationships among female gray-cheeked mangabeys in Kibale Forest National Park, Uganda (Rebecca Chancellor); the effects of enclosure substrate on activities of captive rhesus macaques in Davis (Brianne Beisner); the responses of elephants to translocation in Tsavo National Park, Kenya (Noa Pinter-Wollman); the ecology of color vision in titi monkeys in Manu National Park, Peru (John Bunce); developmental behavior in bottlenose dolphins off the coast of Florida (Katie McHugh); primate/snake interactions at various captive locations (Stephanie Etting); modes of bacterial transmission in giraffe and other ungulates in Laikipia, Kenya (Kim VanderWaal); a comparison of the dynamics of monogamous pair bonds in titi and saki monkeys in Ecuador (Amy Porter), and chronic stress in captive group-housed rhesus macaques (Julie Linden).